Ukraine opens battlefield data access to allies' AI models

 FILE PHOTO: Foreign volunteers, aspiring drone pilots, of the 28th Separate Mechanized Brigade of the Armed Forces of Ukraine attend basic military training, amid Russia's attack on Ukraine, in Kharkiv region, Ukraine, February 26, 2026.
 REUTERS/Sofiia Gatilova/File Photo

-KYIV, March 12 (Reuters) - Ukraine is opening up access to its battlefield data for its allies to train drone AI software, the defence minister said on Thursday, as Kyiv seeks to harness the experience it has garnered fending off Russia's four-year, full-scale invasion.
+KYIV, March 12 (Reuters) - Ukraine is opening access to its battlefield data for its allies to train drone AI software, the defence minister said on Thursday, as Kyiv seeks to harness the experience it has garnered fending off Russia's four-year, full-scale invasion.

 The move comes as militaries across the globe start to use automated systems which can guide drones to their targets without a pilot, or quickly analyse vast pools of data.

-Foreign allies and companies have sought access to Ukraine's datasets, as these are crucial for training models to recognise patterns, shapes, and the behaviour of people and machines on the battlefield.
+Foreign allies and companies have sought access to Ukraine's datasets, as these are crucial for training models to recognise patterns, shapes and the behaviour of people and machines on the battlefield.

 Defence Minister Mykhailo Fedorov said a platform had been created to safely train AI models without giving away sensitive data, but which nevertheless provides constantly updating datasets and large quantities of photos and video footage.